 The next path was the terraces itself; we were able to see this giant work of art up close and personal.

 Extra care while trekking is needed.
 It is narrow and dangerous, – one wrong step and you will fall.

 As we went on, we saw the people in Batad planting and harvesting their crops.
 Needless to say, the rice they sow and reaped helps the locals for their everyday living.

 We were all tired and thirsty but the hiking must go on.
 Heading farther, we were able to see a shed with a man selling some cold drinks.
 We didn’t miss the chance to buy some.
 It was quite expensive yet reasonable.

 Honestly, the trek in Batad was the hardest and the most challenging I ever had; one must be physically fit and ready to do this.
-But of course as the saying goes “Nothing worth having comes easy”.
+But of course, as the saying goes “Nothing worth having comes easy”.

 We were able to seize every moment with the beautiful landscape of the rice terraces.
-We captured every view and amazed by everything we saw.
+We captured every view and were amazed by everything we saw.
 It was an incredible masterpiece.

 Things To Consider: